For those who want to know what Jesus really said, how he said it, why crowds came to hear him, and shades of meaning lost or hidden in translation.

 Constantly Updated

 My analysis standards and methods are constantly improving.
 New information on each verse is provided as articles are updated.
-It requires approximately two years to work through each of Jesus's verses.
+It requires approximately two years for me to work through updating each of Jesus's verses.

 What Jesus's Listeners Heard